Communist League of West Germany: History

 The KBW was formed at a conference held in Bremen in June 1973 as a fusion of various local communist groups from Heidelberg, Bremen, Göttingen, Freiburg etc. At its inaugural conference the KBW adopted a programme advocating the revolutionary overthrow of capitalism and the bourgeois state and the establishment of the dictatorship of the proletariat in order to achieve a classless society and communism.
 In its programme the KBW demanded the arming of the people (”Allgemeine Volksbewaffnung“).

 One of the main efforts of the KBW was the struggle against the Bundeswehr (Federal Armed Forces).
 It organized youth camps dedicated to ideological and practical training for the revolutionary struggle.
 Members of the KBW participated in violent demonstrations against nuclear power plants in West Germany (Brokdorf, Grohnde).

-On September 21, 1975, the KBW and his Committees against § 218 organized a demonstration of 25,000 people in Bonn against the German law prohibiting abortion.
+On September 21, 1975, the KBW and his Committees against § 218 organized a demonstration of 25,000 people in Bonn against the West German law prohibiting abortion.

 The KBW contested the general elections in 1976 and 1980 and several state (German Bundesland) and local elections.
 The organization obtained 20,018 votes or 0,1% in the 1976 elections (8,285 votes 1980).
 It won one seat in the Heidelberg city council in 1975 which was lost later.
 Strongholds of the KBW were university towns.

 The KBW headquarters moved from Mannheim to Frankfurt am Main in April 1977.
 When the Minister-President of Lower Saxony, Ernst Albrecht, proposed a ban on three maoist groups in 1977, KBW, the maoist Kommunistische Partei Deutschlands (KPD/AO) and the Communist Party of Germany/Marxist-Leninist (KPD/ML) demonstrated together in Bonn with about 16,000 supporters.

 The Zimbabwe African National Union (ZANU) was supported in its armed struggle by contributions from the KBW.
 ZANU politicians Ndabaningi Sithole, Robert Mugabe and Edgar Tekere visited West Germany several times at invitation of the KBW.

 The organization split in the summer of 1980 when about a quarter of the membership formed the League of West German Communists (Bund Westdeutscher Kommunisten; BWK), which continued to work on the basis of the KBW programme of 1973.

 In 1982, the KBW abandoned its objective of establishing the dictatorship of the proletariat and started to infiltrate The Greens (Die Grünen).
 The official weekly KVZ and the theoretical organ KuK ceased publication at the end of 1982.
 Their successor, the monthly Kommune, was no longer a KBW magazine.